edonkeycoin/gsbitcoinutils/README.md

 To that end, I've requested an API key from blockchain.info.
 If they provide me with a key, I'll create an version of the script that demonstrates their API (you'll have to obtain your own API key to use this updated script).

+UPDATE: blockchain.info refused my request for an API key, with no explaination.
+I guess I'll never be using their service...

 ## Installation

 To use the scripts, go to the Tools -> Script editor... page for your Google Sheets spreadsheet and paste the script code and save it.
 Then you can go back to the spreadsheet and use the script functions.